 According to (1) the DM gravitinos do participate in SM interactions, unlike for scenarios involving supermassive DM particles which are assumed to have only weak and gravitational interactions with SM matter.
-A supermassive electrically charged particle can easily pass through the earth along a straight track and without deflection: the kinetic energy of a (near) Planck mass gravitino with velocity $\beta \sim 10^{-3}$ is about $10^{13}$ GeV, so assuming a stopping power of $\leq 100$ MeV/cm it will lose only a tiny fraction of its energy during its passage.
-In fact, the actual energy loss might even be considerably less in view of the different interaction properties with ordinary matter, see below.
+A supermassive electrically charged particle can easily pass through the earth along a straight track and without attenuation or deflection: the kinetic energy of a (near) Planck mass gravitino with velocity $\beta \sim 10^{-3}$ is about 10^{13} GeV, so assuming a stopping power of $\leq 100 \text{ MeV/cm}$ it will lose only a tiny fraction of its energy during its passage through the earth.
+In fact, the actual energy loss might be even less in view of the different interaction properties with ordinary matter, see below.
+Under these assumptions, any particle of mass greater than 1014 GeV will be able to penetrate the earth.
+As we assume the Particle's mass to be well above this lower bound, all processes considered here are effectively independent of the Particle's mass.
+Hence, to search for such particles and to get rid of unwanted background, the deeper the detector is located underground, the better prospects are for discovery.

 Due to its electric charge the Particle would thus interact electromagnetically with both electrons and nuclei.
-However, its large mass and non-relativistic motion necessitate a separate analysis, different from standard treatments in the literature which mostly concern relativistic particles in interaction with atoms; the interactions of ordinary 'light' (in comparison with Planck mass particles) objects and their ionization properties are very well understood [16].
-For supermassive particles, what is required is a proper quantum mechanical treatment of a system comprising the Particle (whose mass can be taken to be infinite for all practical purposes) in interaction with an atom with six or more electrons bound to a nucleus; for definiteness, and because the detector is filled with organic fluid, we will usually have in mind a carbon atom with mass $m_C \sim 12 \text{ GeV}/c^2$ .
+Because of its non-relativistic motion, and neglecting spin effects, we are effectively dealing with a point particle of quasi-infinite mass, and could thus perform the analysis in the gravitino's rest system.
+Therefore the required analysis differs from standard treatments in the literature which mostly concern relativistic particles in interaction with atoms; the interactions of ordinary 'light' (in comparison with Planck mass particles) objects and their ionization properties are very well understood [16].
+By contrast, what is required here is a proper quantum mechanical treatment of a system comprising the Particle (whose mass can be taken to be infinite for all practical purposes) in interaction with a large organic molecule; in this sense, we are dealing with a problem in quantum chemistry rather than relativistic particle physics!
 As such a calculation is currently not available (but work in progress) let us describe the situation in more qualitative terms.
-What would we expect this interaction to look like?
+Limiting ourselves to just one atom in the molecule, what would we expect this interaction to look like?
 There are basically three different regimes as the Particle passes through an atom.
 The first possibility is that the Particle simply 'grazes' the atom and interacts only with the outer electron(s).
 In the second regime the Particle passes closer to the nucleus, but still at a distance where the electric charge of the nucleus is partially shielded by the inner electrons.
-Finally, in the third regime the Particle passes inside the orbit of the closest electron, and in this regime the interaction effectively takes place between the Particle and the nucleus through nuclear recoils.
+Finally, in the third regime the Particle passes inside the orbit of the closest electron, and in this regime the interaction effectively takes place between the Particle and the nucleus through nuclear recoils (most importantly with a carbon atom of mass $m_C \sim 12 \text{ GeV}/c^2$).
 Here it is important to note that due to its large mass, the Particle 'can go wherever it wants to go' within the atom, without being inhibited in any way by either the nucleus or the electron cloud.
 The main issue in all cases is whether the energy released in these processes via photons would be enough to excite the photomultiplier tubes (PMTs) of the detector.